It's Burning When I Pee, What Should I Do?

 Pee after having sex!

 If you still do get a UTI, don't worry.
 It happens!
 Just make sure you Take a Full Course of UTI Antibiotics so you can feel better.
+Clearing the infection quickly is the most important thing you can do to avoid pain, long term damage, or an expensive trip to the Emergency Room.
+Common treatment for a UTI includes:

 Look!—another three-letter answer to, "What does it mean when it stings when I pee?"
 Many sexually transmitted infections have "burns when I pee" on their list of symptoms.
 Keep in mind, though, that many don't have any symptoms, so it's important to get STI tested regularly even if your pee is just fine.
 That said, many STIs lead to inflammation and sensitivity of the urethra, vulva, and/or vaginal tissue, which in turn cause the burning sensation you're experiencing.